 3. Take their feelings seriously

-If someone is living with depression, it isn’t possible for them just to ‘snap out of it’, ‘cheer up’ or ‘forget about it’.
+If someone is living with a mental health concern, it isn’t possible for them just to ‘snap out of it’, ‘cheer up’ or ‘forget about it’.
+Acknowledge that what's happening must be difficult to handle; don't tell them that their feelings are weird or unfounded.

-If you’re not sure what to do, it might help to offer them some options and let them choose what suits them best.
+If you’re not sure how to help someone with depression or anxiety, ask them.
+You could also offer them some options and let them choose what suits them best.
 For example, you could offer to listen and let them express their thoughts, or just to hang out, without serious conversation.

 Try to be caring, compassionate and curious, and let them know that they matter to you and you are taking them seriously.